Signs You Need To Change Your Property Manager

-How do your know if you property manger is doing a good job?
+How do you know if you property manager is doing a good job?

 The Surprise Repair Bill.

-Another sign of a poor property manger are surprise repair bills that seem higher than normal.
+Another sign of a poor property manager are surprise repair bills that seem higher than normal.

-A good property manger should provide feed back of an issue before organizing a repair ie. photos and a detailed description.
-Then give the landlord an opportunity to take on the repair works or let the property manager organize it all.
+A good property manager should provide feedback of an issue before organising a repair ie. photos and a detailed description.
+Then give the landlord an opportunity to take on the repair works or let the property manager organise it all.

 If you find yourself in a scenario where you’re looking at a big repair bill.
 Pick up the phone and ask a few trades people what they would charge for the job.

-- Ask your property manger how they manager rental arrears?
+- Ask your property manager how they manager rental arrears?

 - Tenants not having a good relationship with their property manager, which can lead to a number of issues.

-- Property manger is not giving feedback as to why rent is late.
+- Property manager is not giving feedback as to why rent is late.

 Rental Increase For No Reason